Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

 - Location of the fracture within the acetabulum

-- Complexity and displacement of fracture fragments
+- Complexity of fracture fragments

 Indications